 Homemade Chicken Pot Pie Galette is even better than the traditional version and easy to make and adapt with your favorite vegetables.
 Freezes well for leftovers.

 Chicken pot pie made as a savory galette gives you the flaky buttery crust you love in a traditional pot pie but with less fuss.
 Just roll out a pie crust and add the filling of your choice.
+If you like biscuits, try making a chicken pot pie with biscuits.

 We love dessert galettes, made with apples and peaches but savory ones with tomatoes or butternut squash are so yummy.
 Fill it with chicken and you have the best chicken pot pie recipe without a runny filling.